BYU-ITC-210/BYU-ITC-210.github.io/LabStart.md

 `git clone https://github.com/BYU-ITC-210/lab-1a-yourgithubname`
     1. If this is the first time you are using Git from this computer, you will be prompted to log into GitHub.
 Git should save your credentials and you won't have to log in for future operations.
 6. Navigate to the cloned repo and start working!
-    1. Tip: you can type "code" and VS Code will open the folder in which you are located.
+    1. Tip: you can type `code` from the CLI and VS Code will open the folder in which you are located.

 ### Option 2: Clone the Repository to Your Computer Using Visual Studio Code